FAQ's -- Frequently Asked Questions

 What must students do to stay in MESA?

-Students must participate in MESA activities; including enrolling in college prerequisite classes, making significant progress towards transferring in their major, etc. Please see the MESA contract for more detailed information on activeness.
-A copy of the contract can be obtained from the MESA Program.
+Students must participate in MESA activities; including enrolling in college prerequisite classes, making significant progress towards transferring in their major, meeting with a MESA counselor each semester etc. Please see the MESA contract for more detailed information.

 Where is the MESA Study Center located?

-The MESA Study Center is located in the Administration Building, Room S-107.
-This room also serves as a tutoring center and computer lab and a convenient place to check your e-mail.
+The MESA Study Center is located on the second floor of the Library building, Room L-207.
+This room also serves as a tutoring center and computer lab and a convenient place to study.

 What is an AEW/Academic Excellence Workshop?

 AEWs are weekly workshops designed to help students better understand their math and science course through additional work in a group study setting.